 In the Lifetime of the Buddha

-Anathapindika, a wealthy supporter of the Buddha, told him a story about how his friend named Curse had cleverly saved all his wealth from robbers while he was away from home.
-The Buddha told him this story so he knew the exact same thing had happened in the past to a man also named Curse.
+Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, told him a story about how his friend named Curse had cleverly saved all his wealth from thieves while he was away from home.
+The Buddha told him this story so he knew that the exact same thing had happened in the past to a man also named Curse.

 Curse from those days was an earlier birth of Ananda, one of the Buddha’s top disciples.